 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor, pharmacist or nurse. - This medicine has been prescribed for you only.
-Do not pass it on to others.
+You may need to read it again. - If you have any further questions, ask your doctor, - pharmacist or nurse. - This medicine has been prescribed for you only.
+Do not - pass it on to others.
 It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-See section 4.
+See section 4

-What is in this leaflet
+What is in this leaflet:

-- 1. What Levothyroxine Aristo is and what it is used for
+1. What Levothyroxine Tablets are and what they are used

-- 2. What you need to know before you take Levothyroxine
+- for 2.
+What you need to know before you take Levothyroxine

-- Aristo
+- Tablets

-- 3. How to take Levothyroxine Aristo
+- 3. How to take Levothyroxine Tablets

 - 4. Possible side effects

-- 5. How to store Levothyroxine Aristo
+- 5. How to store Levothyroxine Tablets

 - 6. Contents of the pack and other information